 Welcome to the first article from the Best Ball Badger!
 We’ll go through the basics of one of the most fun formats of fantasy football – Best Ball.
-We’ll also give you some simple advice to give you a better shot at taking home the championship and win the top prize!
+We’ll also list out a few tips to give you a better shot at drafting a high scoring team and winning the top prize!

 What is Best Ball?

 Best Ball is a fantasy format where only the draft matters.
 Weekly scores for teams are composed of their highest scoring players by position.
 This format leaves out all player transactions (trades or waiver wire/free agency pickups) and any weekly start/sit decisions.
 Best Ball is a great format for players who really enjoy drafting or would like to play more fantasy football, but don’t have the time to manage additional rosters during the regular season.

 Where can I play?

 There are a few sites that host Best Ball tournaments such as Fantasy Football Players Championship (http://www.myffpc.com) and My Fantasy League (MFL – http://home.myfantasyleague.com/).
 The one that we enjoy playing on the most is Draft (draft.com/bestballbadger) due to their low cost of entry.